-Treating Crohn’s Disease with the Right Diet
+Crohn’s Disease Treatment with the Right Diet

 Crohn's disease is a chronic illness characterized by outbreaks which means you'll have periods of time where you're better and others that are worse.
 Since dairy products and stress aggravate the condition, you'll need to avoid them.

-Despite episodes of greater or lesser intensity, this disease often affects the quality of life of those who suffer from it.
+Despite episodes of greater or lesser intensity, certainly, this disease affects the quality of life of those who suffer from it.
 It’s often genetic in origin and is associated with certain bacteria or viruses that alter the proper function of the body.

 In addition, factors like anxiety, stress or lifestyle choices can further aggravate the condition.